Last Updated on April 1, 2020

 Florida law allows certain positions to be categorized as tipped employees and can be paid $3 per hour less than the normal minimum wage.

-With the exception of Special Shows – Disney Dinner shows like the Hoop Dee Doo Musical Revue, Mickey’s Backyard BBQ, and Disney’s Spirit of Aloha Show all include tax and gratuity.
+Disney Dinner shows like the Hoop Dee Doo Musical Revue, Mickey’s Backyard BBQ, and Disney’s Spirit of Aloha Show all include tax and gratuity.
 Likewise, the fixed-price to dine at Cinderella’s Royal Table includes tax and gratuity, as well as an imaging package.

 Those Cast Members in positions that are not categorized by Walt Disney World as tipped are required to refuse tips from guests.
 If you receive exemplary service from a Cast Member in a position that is not tipped, your best option is to go to Guest Relations and ask for the Great Service Fanatic Card.
 This isn’t just a way to say thanks but is important in receiving official (internal) recognition and can even be a factor in promotions.